xps/Gmail-Notifier-Replacement/ReadMe.md

 This is an open-source alternative to the official Google Gmail Notifier (now retired).

+![Screenshot][3]

 Features
 ===============================

-It is largely incomplete at this point.
-Currently it will only show the mail icon in the system tray, turning blue when you have unread mail.
+Currently it will show the mail icon in the system tray, turning blue when you have unread mail.
+A balloon tooltip will pop up when you receive mail.
 Hovering over the icon will show a tooltip letting you know how many unread emails you have.

 It will check mail every couple of minutes via [Gmail's Atom Feed][1].